serenity-is/sleekgrid/README.md

 ## A modern Data Grid / Spreadsheet component

 - This is a complete rewrite of the original [SlickGrid](https://github.com/mleibman/SlickGrid) in TypeScript with ES6 modules
-- Includes many of the extra features and fixes from the 6pac fork (https://github.com/6pac/SlickGrid/)
+- Includes many of the extra features and fixes from the [6pac fork](https://github.com/6pac/SlickGrid/)
 - Can work without jQuery or jQuery UI (but can use them for column ordering / resizing if available in global namespace)
 - Backward compatible with the original via the provided compat files.
 Just replace SlickGrid scripts with the ones in the [dist/compat](https://www.jsdelivr.com/package/npm/@serenity-is/sleekgrid?path=dist%2Fcompat) directory.

-Please visit https://serenity-is.github.io/sleekgrid/ to see the documentation and examples.
+Please visit [the web site](https://serenity-is.github.io/sleekgrid/) to see the documentation and examples.

 SleekGrid is used extensively in [Serenity](https://serenity.is), our [open source](https://github.com/serenity-is/serenity) ASP.NET Core / TypeScript based business application framework.
 Visit [the demo](https://serenity.is/demo) to see SleekGrid in action!